 4.2.1 Aims

 This project aims to developed software job or software task process web application.
 For software personnel to be find out software project task or software job that match or related with their capability.
 And help them to promote their specialist skill by comment form Completion software work.
-Or vote form software entrepreneur.In addition aim to developed in term of software entrepreneur for find out software personnel to match with project.
+Or vote form software entrepreneur.In addition aim to develop in term of software entrepreneur for find out software personnel to match with project.

 4.2.2 Objective

-There are two roles for the TEAM DUTY software as employer and freelancer.
-User can play both roles.
-Employers can post their project that relate with the categories.
-Those projects will be searched by freelancer.
-Moreover employers can see profile of each freelancer if interested they can hire that freelancer with information of project then the request will be informed when the freelance access to the system.

 4.3 System Architecture